-In all majors, normal progress includes achieving a GPA of at least a 2.00 by graduation.
-Taking 16 credits a term allows a student to complete 128 credits in four years.
-The minimum number of credits for graduation is 124.
-The number of credits necessary to graduate in four years varies depending on the number of credits required for the major.
+In all majors, normal progress includes achieving a cumulative GPA of at least a 2.00, and a GPA of 2.0 in the major, by graduation.
+The minimum number of credits for graduation in most (but not all) majors, is 124.
+Completing an average of 15.5 credits per semester, allows a student to complete 124 credits in eight semesters.
 Be aware that courses that are waived do not count toward the required number of credits for graduation.